C-Vilen/ITU_IP_Course/README.md

     10. RejseKort
 2. **Previous exam descriptions and handins**

 Please note the material is only for educational purposes and inspiration usage only.
-Plagirism will affect you performance and in worst case expe
+Plagirism will affect your own performance and in worst case expelling.